“High quality” is a measure of whether or not your content helps your audience in ways they can’t find anywhere else.

 And this one is my Marketer-side’s favorite.

 We all know that “living like an artist” can be self-indulgent, but your writing practice can also temper that side-effect.

-If you explore different points of view to help you process the ideas you’re contemplating, you’ll develop empathy for where other people are on their journeys, which is what you need to focus on the best ways to serve your audience.
+Through this process, you’ll develop empathy for where other people are on their journeys, which is what you need to do to focus on the best ways to serve your audience.

-If you want to craft words professionally, there is no substitute for the writing practice that gives you the experience you need.
+If you want to craft words professionally, there’s no substitute for the writing practice that gives you the experience you need.

 A lot has changed since the beginning of 2020, and digital marketing will continue to evolve at a fast pace.
 How does this affect writers and content creators?